InterContinental New York Barclay Hotel: Development and early years

 By the mid-1920s, the parcel on the west side of Lexington Avenue between 48th and 49th Streets was one of the last remaining vacant parcels in Terminal City.
-The New York State Realty and Terminal Company, a division of the New York Central Railroad, leased this parcel in January 1925 to a syndicate headed by architect Eliot Cross and businessman William Seward Webb Jr..
-The syndicate, known as the Barclay Park Corporation, planned to construct a 600-unit apartment house above the railroad tracks there, with one to three rooms per unit.
-By that June, Cross and Cross had drawn up up plans for a 14-story hotel on the site, to be known as the Barclay, and had hired Todd Richardson Todd as the general contractor.
+The New York State Realty and Terminal Company, a division of the New York Central Railroad, leased this parcel in January 1925 to a syndicate headed by architect Eliot Cross and businessman William Seward Webb Jr. The syndicate, known as the Barclay Park Corporation, planned to construct a 600-unit apartment house above the railroad tracks there, with one to three rooms per unit.
+By that June, Cross and Cross had drawn up plans for a 14-story hotel on the site, to be known as the Barclay, and had hired Todd Richardson Todd as the general contractor.
 The firm filed plans for the hotel the next month.
 The Vanderbilt family provided funding for the hotel's construction.

 The hotel was originally scheduled to open on October 21, 1926, although some residents began moving into their apartments at the beginning of that month.
 The opening date was ultimately postponed to November 4, when the developers hosted a dance at the hotel.
 Fred Swoboda was the Barclay's first maître d'hôtel.
 The Barclay gained a reputation for being elegant, glamorous, and popular in social circles after its opening.
 The hotel attracted guests such as actor Marlon Brando, and it also hosted events such as Miss America competitions.
 In May 1927, the Barclay Park Corporation was authorized to issue $1.2 million in convertible first mortgage bonds, $1.2 million in 7 percent notes, and two tranches of common stock totaling 72,000 shares.

 During the 1930s, the hotel hosted such events as art competitions and meetings of civic group Lexington Avenue Association.
 The Barclay started to receive power from hydraulic plants in Grand Central Terminal's basement in 1931, and the hotel began serving alcoholic beverages for the first time in late 1933, after a Prohibition-era ban had been repealed.
 The Barclay Park Corporation sought to reorganize in 1935 after suffering net losses of about $600,000 during each of the preceding two years.
 By the late 1930s, the hotel contained clubs for the alumni of several colleges, including Cornell University, Wellesley College, and Bryn Mawr College.
 At the time, George V. Lindholm was the Barclay's general manager.
 At some point in the mid-20th century, Frank A. Ready also served as the Barclay's resident manager.